Ada-Developers-Academy/core-unit-2/testing-our-apis/environments-and-env-vars.md

 Keeping these environments separate helps Aleesha and the other dancers focus on doing specific things in each environment.

-We can imagine Aleesha's practice room at home is like a _development environment_.
+We can imagine Aleesha's practice room at home is like her combined _development_ and _test_ environment.

+As her _development_ environment, she can develop new dance routines in her own space.
+She can easily reconfigure the lighting and arrangement of things in that space to suit her work.

+As her _test_ environment, she can practice and practice and make sure she has everything down before meeting with the rest of her dance team.

 ### !callout-info